-If you have an NJ alimony court order or a signed alimony agreement, you have a legal right to receive payments that are owed to you.
-When the person responsible for making these support payments fails to do so or is not being faithful to the terms of payment, a New Jersey alimony lawyer is needed to help enforce your alimony agreement or NJ court order.
+If you have an alimony court order or a signed alimony agreement, you have a legal right to receive payments that are owed to you.
+When the person responsible for making these support payments fails to do so or is not being faithful to the terms of payment, an alimony lawyer is needed to help with enforcing your alimony agreement or court order.

-Filing a Notice of Motion to Enforce New Jersey Alimony Agreements
+Filing a Notice of Motion to Enforce Alimony Agreements

-One of the ways a New Jersey alimony attorney can help enforce an NJ alimony agreement is to file a Notice of Motion for enforcement with the court.
+One of the ways an attorney can help enforce an alimony agreement is to file a Notice of Motion for enforcement with the court.
 If the non-paying party fails to comply with your New Jersey court order or alimony agreement, they are essentially violating your legal rights.
-In this event, the NJ alimony attorneys at Weinberger Law Group will zealously fight for your rights to obtain past due payments.
+In this event, our attorneys will zealously fight for your rights to obtain past due payments.

-In the motion, the New Jersey alimony lawyers at Weinberger Law Group may ask for a variety of remedies, including but not limited to:
+In the motion, the your attorney may ask for a variety of remedies, including but not limited to:

 - All outstanding payments to be brought up to date

 - All future payments to be paid on time

 - Counsel fees from the other party incurred by you in bringing this motion to the New Jersey Family Court